wanner-work/components/packages/image/README.md

 # image.

-An opinionated image component for the web.
+An opinionated image component with caching for the web.

 ## Prerequisites